The 3 Pillars Your Business Must Stand On

 By creating visibility and opportunity.
 That means:

-Someone sees your comment under a reel → they click your profile
+Someone sees your comment under a reel, and they click your profile.

-You post a reel → someone follows you
+You post a reel, and someone follows you.

-You give value in a Facebook group → someone reacts → you send a request
+You give value in a Facebook group, someone reacts, and you send a request.

 Every interaction is a breadcrumb trail leading back to you.